aakandarkar/NLP_SearchTool/README.md

 ## 6. Running the Application

+### 1) Loading the Requirements
+Run the script using the command `pip install -r requirements.txt`.
+This will start installing the required packages for Flask web application.

-### Starting the Application
+### 2) Starting the Application
-Run the script using the command `python searchtool.py`.
+Run the script using the command `python searchtool_wsgi.py`.
 This will start the Flask web application.

+### 3) Stop the Application
+Run the script using the command `Crtl + C` on command line.
+This will stop the Flask web application.

 ### Accessing the User Interface
 Open a web browser and navigate to `http://localhost:3001` to access the search tool's user interface.
 Enter your search query and submit it to retrieve matching offers.